Try Praising.ai free

 How quickly should I respond to a negative Google review?

 Respond within 24-48 hours maximum.
-Faster responses show you care about customer experience and are actively monitoring feedback.
+Faster responses show you care about customer experience and are actively tracking feedback.
 Studies show customers prefer businesses that respond within 24 hours.

 Should I respond to every negative review?